-In keeping with LBNL archival requirements and QA recordkeeping policy, previous versions may need to be retained for legal and archival purpose, and therefore are to be suitably labeled, stored, and protected.
+Version control covers the distribution and availability of the right version of a document to users.
+This process element includes uploading and storing in a repository, versioning, retrieval, and archiving.
+In keeping with LBNL's Quality Assurance Program Description, PUB 3111, and its quality assurance (QA) policy, LBNL institutional documents are expected to be stored with controlled access so as to prevent unauthorized changes.
+In keeping with LBNL archival requirements and QA recordkeeping policy, previous versions may need to be retained for legal and archival purposes, and therefore are to be suitably labeled, stored, and protected.
 The Sr. Line Manager with the function's policy SME(s) has responsibility to identify the specific Policy Area documents that fall under LBNL archival requirements.
 These selected documents are to be treated per Procedure #10.06.001.103, Storing, Retrieving, and Archiving Institutional Documents.
-The RPM falls under LBNL archive requirements and a copy of record is created and filed every year.
+The RPM falls under LBNL archive requirements and a copy of record is created every year.